Welcome to

 -

-A network of frontline health care workers (HCWs) and consumers who aim to build and share knowledge and skills for the application of best practice for improving wellbeing at our emergency departments (EDs) throughout Aotearoa New Zealand (NZ).
+A network of frontline health care workers (HCWs) and consumers who aim to build and share knowledge, attitudes and skills to assist with the implementation of best practice for improving wellbeing at our emergency departments (EDs) throughout Aotearoa New Zealand (NZ).

 We believe workplace wellbeing in our EDs is complex, that often requires complex solutions including a scientific approach exemplified by quality improvement (QI).